 Dwight responded to this need by donating a total of $15,000 to establish the Congregational United Church of Christ Seminary Scholarship Fund.
 Others were also invited to contribute to the fund, and several other families have made contributions from memorials and gifts.
 Today the fund's value has grown to over $32,000.

 This seminary scholarship program is notable for its simplicity.
 The program seeks to award a scholarship each year, and requires no reimbursement.
 If Congregational UCC has anyone preparing for full-time ministry, he or she is first in line to receive the scholarship when enrolled in seminary.
-If not, then the scholarship committee seeks another recipient; first, from the Central Association; second, from the Iowa Conference; and third, a worthy student at a UCC Seminary.
+If not, then the Church Council seeks another recipient; first, from the Central Association; second, from the Iowa Conference; and third, a worthy student at a UCC Seminary.

 More information about applying for this scholarship can be obtained by contacting the church office.